bc-mkatz/slate-1/source/includes/_api_approval-requirements.md

 ## <span class="jumptarget" id="approval"> App Store Approval Requirements </span>

-Our submission guidelines aim to protect the merchant experience, and to provide enough structure for you to develop apps efficiently and effectively:
+Our submission guidelines aim to protect the merchant experience, and to provide enough structure for you to develop apps efficiently and effectively.

+Before submitting your app, please be sure to carefully review it against the following requirements, to avoid having your app rejected and needing to re-submit it:

+### <span class="jumptarget" id="approval"> App Approval Requirements </span>

 *   Apps must perform as described.

-*   All information supplied as part of the app submission process must be genuine and accurate.
+*   All information supplied in the app submission process must be genuine and accurate.

 *   Apps must provide pricing information – including pricing for starting a new service, and the cost of services after the free trial.

 *   All API requests must be made using OAuth authentication.

+*   Apps must be compatible with both the <a href="/themes/blueprint/" target="_blank">Blueprint theme framework</a> and the <a href="https://stencil.bigcommerce.com/docs/" target="_blank">Stencil theme framework</a>, for any storefront components.

+* Apps must include contact information should a merchant need support on the app.
+Any relevant reference docs or media should also be included or linked.

 *   Apps must be production-ready and free of defects.
 <aside class="warning">